AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 could be larger.
 Why?
 For a stand-alone object or a parameter, most implementations will round the size up to a storage element boundary, or more, so the object size might be greater than that of the type.
-Think back to Boolean, where Size is required to be 1, but stand-alone objects are probably allocated 8 bits, i.e., an entire storage element (on our hypothetical byte-addressed machine).
+Think back to :ada:`Boolean`, where :ada:`Size` is required to be 1, but stand-alone objects are probably allocated 8 bits, i.e., an entire storage element (on our hypothetical byte-addressed machine).